ryugo417/ryugo417.github.io/detail/papers/image-caption/Explain_Images_with_Multimodal_Recurrent_Neural_Networks.md

 ![model](../../img/Explain Images with Multimodal Recurrent Neural Networks.jpg)

-The whole m-RNN have theree part.
+The whole m-RNN have three part.
 - A language model part
 This part learns the dense feature embedding for each word in the dictionary and stores the semantic temporal context in recurrent layers.
 - An image part